sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 #@remix-run/react@2.0.1

-# Access loaders data in Remix
+# Access the Loader Data in Remix

 If you're using Remix, you may have noticed that the loader data is not passed to the components as props.
-This is because the loader data stored by Remix in an internal context which allows you to access it in any component and not just the route component itself.
+This is because the loader data is stored by Remix in an internal context, which allows you to access it in any component and not just the route component itself.

-By doing this Remix gives you the power to avoid prop drilling in many cases, but also opens the door to a possible issue, what happens if your component A calls `useLoaderData` but it's used in two routes?
+By doing this, Remix gives you the power to avoid prop drilling in many cases, but also opens the door to a possible issue.
+What happens if your component A calls `useLoaderData` but it's used in two routes?

-The hook will give you access to the route's loader data, this means if you have two routes, let's say `routes/dashboard` and `routes/_index` and both render the same component depending which renders the component is what the hook will return.
+The hook will give you access to the route's loader data.
+This means if you have two routes, let's say `routes/dashboard` and `routes/_index`, and both render the same component, what the hook will return depends on which route renders the component.

-If `routes/dashboard` renders our component, then the hook will gives you `routes/dashboard` loader's data.
+If `routes/dashboard` renders our component, then the hook will give you `routes/dashboard` loader's data.

-If `routes/_index` renders our component, then the hook will gives you `routes/_index` loader's data.
+If `routes/_index` renders our component, then the hook will give you `routes/_index` loader's data.

 If both have a similar shape, then you may not notice the difference, but if they have different shapes, then you may get an error.